stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 source-pvc-stash-demo-2-1560231666    105s
 ```

-You will also see that, The YAML for ` source-pvc-stash-demo-0-1560231666` looks like using the following command,
+Let's find out the actual snapshot name that will be saved in the GCP by the following command,

 ```console
 $ kubectl get volumesnapshot source-pvc-stash-demo-0-1560231666 -n demo -o yaml